syncfusion-content/maui-toolkit-docs/maui-toolkit/TabView/Getting-Started.md

                     };
                 })
             };

-            Grid contactsGrid = new Grid { BackgroundColor = Colors.Blue };
+            // Create a Grid with a blue background for the "Contacts" tab Grid contactsGrid = new Grid { BackgroundColor = Colors.Blue };

-            var tabItems = new TabItemCollection
+            // Create a collection of tab items and add the previously created content to each tab var tabItems = new TabItemCollection
             {
                 new SfTabItem()